TheThingsArchive/python-app-sdk/README.rst

 -  dev\_id: **string** the id of the device to be registered.
 -  device: **dictionary** the dictionary with fields to be set as a new device of the application.
-See the `Device <#device>`__ section to now the structure of the dictionary.
+See the `Device <#device>`__ section to know the structure of the dictionary.

 device
 ~~~~~~

-Gives back the **Device object** of the given id.
+Gives back the **Device** object of the given id.

 .. code:: python